-A) The assignment of income doctrine requires a cash method of accounting for a transferor/shareholder to recognize income when accounts receivable are transferred by the shareholder to the corporation in a Sec.
-351 exchange in which no gain is otherwise recognized.

-B) The assignment of income doctrine is a legislative requirement that income be taxed to the person who earns it.

-C) The assignment of income doctrine does not apply if the transferor in a Sec.
-351 exchange in which no gain is otherwise recognized transfers when a sole proprietor transfers substantially all the assets and liabilities of the transferor's trade or business to a controlled corporation.
+- 71) Identify which of the following statements is true. - A) The assignment of income doctrine requires a cash method of accounting for a transferor/shareholder to recognize income when accounts receivable are transferred by the shareholder to the corporation in a Sec.
+351 exchange in which no gain is otherwise recognized. - B) The assignment of income doctrine is a legislative requirement that income be taxed to the person who earns it. - C) The assignment of income doctrine does not apply if the transferor in a Sec.
+351 exchange in which no gain is otherwise recognized transfers when a sole proprietor transfers substantially all the assets and liabilities of the transferor's trade or business to a controlled corporation. - D) All of the above are false.